esvanmantgem/coco/README.md

 --con-matrix FILE
 ```

-In case the selected metric, e.g., equivalent centrality, requires attribute data for each planning unit, this should be provided using (optional):
+In case the selected metric, e.g., equivalent connectivity, requires attribute data for each planning unit, this should be provided using (optional):
 ```
 --pu-data FILE
 ```
 #### Metric parameters

-We currently have the following metrics installed: indegree, outdegree, betweenness centrality and equivalent centrality.
+We currently have the following metrics installed: indegree, outdegree, betweenness centrality and equivalent connectivity.
 For more information on each metric, see the documentation in the `doc` folder.
 We are expanding the number of metrics Coco has installed, for requests feel free to contact me.

 To specify the metric(s) used (required):
 ```
 -metric {betcent, indegree, outdegree, ec}
 ```
 Coco can run multiple metrics at the same time.
-To do this repeat the parameter for each metric you want to run, e.g., if we want to run betweenness centrality and equivalent centrality:
+To do this repeat the parameter for each metric you want to run, e.g., if we want to run betweenness centrality and equivalent connectivity:
 ```
 -metric betcent -metric ec
 ```